boennecd/mmcif/README.md

 ```

 Next, we assign a function to simulate clusters.
 The cluster sizes are
-uniformly sampled from two to the maximum size.
+uniformly sampled from one to the maximum size.
 The censoring times are
 drawn from a uniform distribution from zero to
 ![3\\delta](https://render.githubusercontent.com/render/math?math=3%5Cdelta "3\delta").